possession-community/MapChooser-Extended/README.md

 >
 > This fork of the plugin mainly considers ZE/ZM/ZR Zombie Escape/Survival/Riot, or any round-based game modes.
 >
+> Now testing for non-round-based modes such as bhop/surf/kz/mg-course!
+Make sure both `mp_timelimit` and `mp_roundtime` has the same value.
+>
-> For non-round-based modes such as bhop/surf/kz/mg-course, I cannot guarantee your use case.
-Please double-check your server cvar configs (such as `mp_timelimit`, `mp_maxrounds` etc, along with `TriggerSecondsBeforeEnd` and `TriggerRoundsBeforeEnd` in config.json) in case of compatibility issues.
+> ~~For non-round-based modes such as bhop/surf/kz/mg-course, I cannot guarantee your use case.~~ Please double-check your server cvar configs (such as `mp_timelimit`, `mp_maxrounds` etc, along with `TriggerSecondsBeforeEnd` and `TriggerRoundsBeforeEnd` in config.json) in case of compatibility issues.

 ## Requirements
 [Latest release of Counter Strike Sharp](https://github.com/roflmuffin/CounterStrikeSharp)